jakech/llm-api-doc/source/includes/_services.md

 # Service types

-We have a range of vechicles to cater specific needs for each and every region.
+We have a range of vechicles cater to specific needs of the following regions.

 [//]: # 'talk about how profession and locale savvy our locale Drivers are and why you should use us.'